New to New HampshireCompare Car Insurance Quotes in 3 Steps

 Today, the first presidential primary is still held in New Hampshire.
 The government agencies you encounter reflect this spirit, as you'll see in your interactions with the Department of Safety (DOS) and the Division of Motor Vehicles (DMV).

-For example, New Hampshire law does not require seat belts or motorcycle helmets for anyone over 18.
+For example, New Hampshire law does not require motorcycle helmets for anyone 18 years old or older.
 Automobile insurance is also optional, unless, of course, you have an accident or traffic violation and the DOS orders you to purchase auto insurance.

 In New Hampshire, the old time Yankee customs have influenced the attitudes and shaped the culture so that the systems we have today reflect this very independent philosophy.